andrewplummer/sugar-plugin-boilerplate/README.md

+# Sugar String Plugin

 This repo provides boilerplate code to write your own Sugar plugin.
-Notes are provided in sugar-string-sample.js

-Replace this file with a readme for your plugin!
+Notes are provided in sugar-string-sample.js Replace this file with a readme for your plugin!